 Two cooks, Greg Robinson and Max Schofield, who were frequently guests on the show, and who entered into the studio spirit (clip).
 Other recurring guests included the late Terry Nutkins (and a range of animals) and Frank Sidebottom, comedy alter ego of the late Chris Sievey.

 The Magic Telescope

 A large coin-operated telescope seen in the early episode of Series 1.
 When someone put 10p in it, we got to see a view of an alien landscape, accompanied by ghostly music.
 The aliens on the planet were gloved hands reaching in from offscreen and demonstrating how they did things differently from humans (usually by adding explosions to everyday pursuits).
 As a running joke, Yvette never got a go on the telescope.

 Thanks to Warren for remembering that whenever someone mentioned or offered "spam and blooms", the studio went wild as everybody scrambled for this sought-after items.
 Clip This derived from an episode in which Colin had tried to woo Yvette with a can of spam and a bunch of flowers.

-In case you were wondering, when my letter was read out, I got sent a What’s Up Doc? pin badge, and a What’s Up Doc? ballpoint pen.
+When my letter was read out by Andy Crane, I got sent a What’s Up Doc? pin badge, and a What’s Up Doc? ballpoint pen.